HILTI: Construction-Specific Instance Segmentation

 What I learned

-- Re-projection beats spherical convolutions when COCO/ADE20K pretraining is on the table.
+- Re-projection beats spherical convolutions when COCO-scale pretraining is on the table.
 Pretraining transfer outweighs the geometric purity of operating directly on the sphere.

-- Bracketing model strength (YOLO vs Mask2Former vs Roboflow) is what tells you whether the bottleneck is data or model on a small dataset.
+- Bracketing model strength (YOLO vs Mask2Former vs RF-DETR) is what tells you whether the bottleneck is data or model on a small dataset.

 - Synthetic-data pipelines are systems problems, not rendering ones.
 Reproducibility and label-format parity matter more than render fidelity.